touchvigor/touchvigor/README.md

 ## Hi there 👋!
-My name is Victor Hugo, data analyst currently workin on TIM Brasil!
+My name is Victor Hugo, data analyst currently working on TIM Brasil!

 <!--
 **touchvigor/touchvigor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.